 Host-level broker metrics

 Kafka was designed from the beginning to leverage the kernel’s page cache in order to provide a reliable (disk-backed) and performant (in-memory) message pipeline.
-The page cache read ratio is similar to cache-hit ratio in databases—a higher value equates to faster reads and thus better performance.
-This metric will drop briefly if a replica is catching up to a leader (as when a new broker is spawned), but if your page cache read ratio remains below 80 percent, you may benefit from provisioning additional brokers.
+The page cache read ratio is similar to cache-hit ratio in databases: A higher value equates to faster reads and thus better performance.
+This metric will drop briefly if a replica is catching up to a leader (as when a new broker is spawned), but if your page cache read ratio remains below 80%, you may benefit from provisioning additional brokers.

 Metric to alert on: Disk usage

 Because Kafka persists all data to disk, it is necessary to monitor the amount of free disk space available to Kafka.
-Kafka will fail should its disk become full, so it’s very important that you keep track of disk growth over time, and set alerts to inform administrators at an appropriate amount of time before disk space is all but used up.
+Kafka will fail if its disk becomes full, so it’s very important that you keep track of disk growth over time and set alerts to inform administrators at an appropriate amount of time before disk space is used up.

 Metric to watch: CPU usage